 Are Pure Nutrients organic?
 No, Pure nutrients are a synthetic blend of food grade fertilizer used by large scale commercial horticulture but it is not certified organic.
-Our CP-50 on the other hand is certified for organic production.
+Our PURE BOOST on the other hand is certified for organic production.

 Do you test your products for heavy metals and pesticides?
 Yes!
 Every batch of Pure is 3rd party tested for heavy metals and pesticides.
 A copy of the latest lab reports are available on request.

 And last but not least.
 Here is our golden grower rule.
 Follow Liebig’s Law of the Minimum when growing.
 The law of the minimum states that if one growth factor is deficient, it does not matter how much more of the others you give the plants.
 Until you fix the “deficient” growth factor your growth and results will be limited.